whtns/chevreul/README.md

 ## TLDR

-chevreul provides a single command to:
+Chevreul provides a single command to:

 -   construct a Seurat object